awst-austria/qa4sm/docs/dataset_update_guide.md

 have to add a variable.
 If the variable name or the unit in the netcdf time series files has changed for a version, you might have to add a new variable too.
 Let's assume the variable is not there yet.

-1) Add a new entry to the ``variables.json`` fixture file and assign a new "pk" ID.
+1) Add a new entry to the ``variables.json`` fixture file and assign the next free "pk" ID to it.
-2) Add the fields ``short_name`` (how the soil moisture variable is called in the netcdf time series files)
+2) Add the fields ``short_name`` (how the soil moisture variable is called in the netcdf time series files, no spaces)
 3) Add a ``pretty_name`` (a nice, descriptive name to use in plots, not too long)
-4) Define the correct ``unit`` for your dataset.
+4) Define the correct ``unit`` for your dataset (check other variables).
 5) Define the lowest allowed ``min_value`` (usually 0) and the maximum allowed ``max_value`` (usually 1 or 100, depending on the units).

 ### Filters fixture

-If you want to provide options to subset your time series based on certain fields in the record to e.g. select or exclude data under certain conditions (e.g. to pick only data from one overpass), you need to define data filters.
-Most filters are dataset specific, but you might be able to re-use some (e.g. filter "1" is used in almost all versions.).
+If you want to provide options to subset your time series based on certain fields in the record to e.g. select or exclude observations under certain conditions (e.g. to pick only data from one satellite overpass, or to drop data under certain flagging conditions), you need to define data filters.
+Most filters are dataset specific, but you might be able to re-use some (e.g. filter "1" is used in almost all versions, and uses the ``min_value`` and ``max_value`` defined in the previous step for the variable to drop data outside of the valid range).
 Especially when a dataset already exists and you just add another version, you probably use the same filters as before.

 #### Defining new filters

 Filters are a way of selecting datapoints in a time series under certain conditions.
+They act like where statements and select certain time stamps / rows in the data time series:
 ``SELECT ROWS WHERE <FIELD> <OPERATION> <THRESHOLD>``.
-There are currently 2 types of filters in QA4SM. "parameterised" filters use a variable threshold (that the user can pick), while the "normal" (non-parameterised) filters are hard-coded in the source code.
+There are currently 2 types of filters in QA4SM. "parameterised" filters use a variable threshold (that the user can pick individually), while the "normal" (non-parameterised) filters are hard-coded in the source code and can only be switched on or off by the user.

-If the filter you need is not yet available (e.g. all datasets use the "1" filter to drop , define the filter parameters in the fixture and the filter logic in the source code at `validator/validation/filters.py`.
-Let's assume
+Let's assume that the filter you want to add does not yet exist.

 **Fixtures**

+Update the `filters.json` fixture file to add a new filter.

-1) Add a new entry with a new "pk" ID, pick a descriptive filter name and provide a description and help text
+1) Add a new entry with the next free "pk" ID, pick a descriptive filter name and provide a description and help text
 2) Decide whether you need a parameterised filter or if you want to hard-code the filter logic.
 And set the "parameterised" field to true or false.
 If the filter is "parameterised", also provide the default threshold as a string in ``default_parameter``, otherwise "null".